DavideManneschi/DavideManneschi/README.md

 ### Hi there 👋

-🔭 I’m currently  a graduate student persuing a master's degree in Analytics in Boston
+🔭 I’m currently  a graduate student persuing a master's degree in Analytics at Hult International School in Boston

 📫 How to reach me: dmanneschi@yahoo.it